wdavid12/ovs_project_research/sflow.md

 ### Really activating sFlow
 When a packet is first recieved, a miss upcall will happen (as described above) and `xlate_actions` from `ofproto/ofproto-dpif-xlate.c:6826` will be called.
-*TODO: How exactly do we reach this function?*

 If sFlow is eanbled, `compose_sflow_action` (line 7082) will be called.
 This is a wrapper around `compose_sample_action` (line 2917) where the real work happens.
-For every flow (*TODO: This could be the key!
-We can call this function only for specific flows!!!*) we are going to add an OVS_ACTION_ATTR_SAMPLE and set the probability with OVS_SAMPLE_ATTR_PROBABILITY.
-Now inside a nested action (*TODO: learn more about a nested actions*) we add an OVS_ACTION_USERSPACE with `odp_put_userspace_action`.
+For every flow we are going to add an OVS_ACTION_ATTR_SAMPLE and set the probability with OVS_SAMPLE_ATTR_PROBABILITY.
+Now inside a nested action we add an OVS_ACTION_USERSPACE with `odp_put_userspace_action`.
 - Note: All of this is done with functions like `nl_msg_put_u32` because we are building a binary netlink packet.